 People tell me they enjoy meeting here.
 This old painted lady is private and has a lot of history.
 The calm atmosphere is the perfect place to step away from your life, take stock, see things from a different perspective and imagine new possibilities as you create the life of your dreams.

 Personal belief is an important part of therapy.
 My clients come from many religions and backgrounds.
 I support your beliefs while we build health.
 Many of my clients are atheists.
 Even though I personally rely on my faith in God, I respect and enjoy working with those from all faiths, including atheists.
 I admire anyone with the integrity to be their true, honest self.

 MY PERSONAL APPROACH:

-An open and personal style is my most effective way to help people.
-Every therapist must develop their own style.
-My style is transparent and very approachable.
-I believe that people have a right to know the experience and biases a therapist brings to their work.
+Every therapist develops their own style.
+I find that, for me, an open and personal style is the most effective way to help people.
+My style is transparent and approachable.
+I believe that people have a right to know the experience and biases I bring to my work.

 Many come to therapy feeling ashamed for needing help.
 Clients often think they should be able to solve their problems on their own.
 I understand.
 However, as someone who has been in therapy myself, I know that we sometimes need the perspective of a trained professional to clearly understand our issues and create possible solutions.
 Why would you deprive yourself of what you need to live your best possible life?
 Often, it’s the strongest and most capable people who seek my services.
 Therapy is for people with the courage to face their problems and try something new.

 My practice is small by design.
 I accept only a limited number of clients before closing my practice to new clients.
 Keeping my practice small allows me to provide personalized, thoughtful care.
 Many of my clients use the telephone and internet for support between sessions.
 I charge for this time so that I can afford to be available between sessions.